purrbot-site/Docs/docs/api/index.md

         "user-agent": ":user-agent" // (3)
       },
       "error": true,
-      "message": "The selected API path is not supported!"
+      "message": "The provided path is not valid."
     }
     ```